scottmuc/presentations/git/README.markdown

 ### I Feel A Divergence In The Graph

 Make a new commit with the message 'do not'.

     git commit -m 'do not'

 Now there should be a divergence in the graph.
 A `git log` should result in "do not think git is great".

 Ask why the message 'I' was not spoken

 Now their minds should be blown a little bit.
 This gets into the power of git and knowing the graph.

 ### All Your Rebase Are Belong To Us

-Lastly, perform `git rebase branch-1 master`.
+Lastly, perform `git rebase master branch-1`.
 This should replay the 'I' commit on top of the 'do not' commit.
 The tricky part about this one is that the original 'I' commit does not change.
 Someone else joins the graph and points to 'do not' with their own message of 'I'.
-Also, master moves to the replayed commit and HEAD now points to master. `git log` should say "I do not think git is great".
+Also, branch-1 moves to the replayed commit and HEAD now points to branch-1. `git log` should say "I do not think git is great".

-    git rebase branch-1 master
+    git rebase master branch-1

 Note that HEAD will always point to the branch that is being rebased.

 Lesson should be that the graph is immutable.
-The only things that can change value are branches and HEAD.
+The only things that can change values are branches and HEAD.

 ### Garbage Man Cometh